trufflesuite/trufflesuite.com/src/docs/truffle/how-to/contracts/interact-with-your-contracts.md

 ---
-title: Interacting with Your Contracts
+title: Interact with your contracts
 layout: docs.hbs
 ---
-# Interacting with your contracts
+# Interact with your contracts

 ## Introduction